ManuGithubSteam/LinJarK/Structure.md

 Note: Your FOLDERNAME folder can hold any files necessary for the scenario to function, like pictures etc.

+A README_linjark_NAME file with further inscructions, if the user needs to modify something in the script direclty.

+Readmes in another language  the enduser have different sufixes like.
+README_linjark_NAME.de, README_linjark_NAME.en

 What's with the J_w# grammar??
 ---------------------------